The Swimmer (short story)

-"The Swimmer" is a short story by American author John Cheever, originally published in The New Yorker on July 18, 1964, and then in the 1964 short fiction collection The Brigadier and the Golf Widow.

-The story was collected in The Stories of John Cheever (1978), published by Alfred A. Knopf.

-Considered one of Cheever's most outstanding works, "The Swimmer" has received exhaustive analysis from critics and biographers.
+"The Swimmer" is a short story by American author John Cheever.
+It was originally published in The New Yorker on July 18, 1964, and later in the short-fiction collections The Brigadier and the Golf Widow (1964) and The Stories of John Cheever (1978).
+Considered one of the author's most outstanding works, "The Swimmer" has received exhaustive analysis from critics and biographers.

 In 1968, "The Swimmer" was adapted into a film of the same name, starring Burt Lancaster.
 This is the only literary work by Cheever that has appeared on screen.
+"The Swimmer" is also a crucial plot reference in Nanni Moretti's 2023 movie A Brighter Tomorrow (Il sol dell'avvenire).

 Plot

-The story is told from a third-person omniscient point-of-view, in which the focal character is Neddy Merrill, a suburban resident of the New York State County of Westchester, spanning two of Cheever's fictional communities of Shady Hill and Bullet Park.
+The story is told from a third-person limited point-of-view, in which the focal character is Neddy Merrill, a resident of suburban Westchester County, New York.

 Neddy Merrill is lounging poolside at the residence of his well-to-do neighbors, the Westerhazys.
-By all appearances, he is entering a robust middle-age, and though in the twilight of his youth, appears to possess a supreme optimism.

-On a whim, he conceives of returning to his home, located eight miles on the other side of the county, by way of the swimming pools at the homes of fourteen suburbanite couples, all friends or acquaintances of Neddy.
+He is entering middle age, and though in the twilight of his youth, appears to possess a supreme optimism.
+On a whim, he conceives of returning to his home, located eight miles on the other side of the county, by way of the swimming pools at the homes of fourteen suburbanite couples, all friends or acquaintances of his.
 Styling himself a new-age "explorer,” he dubs the series of pools the "Lucinda River" in honor of his wife.